CSCfi/csc-user-guide/docs/apps/xhmm.md

 ## Version

-*   xhmm 1.0 is available in Puhti
+*   xhmm 1.0 is available in Puhti-rhel7

 ## Usage